Audrey is a cook who loves creating new flavors by tweaking recipes to include healthier ingredients.

-Actually this recipe is good for any time, but Super Bowl Sunday is a great excuse to make it.
-While brisket is not one of the most tender cuts of beef, if cooked properly and most importantly slowly, it has wonderful flavor and can quickly become a household favorite.
+This recipe is good for any time, but Super Bowl Sunday is a great excuse to make it.
+While brisket is not one of the most tender cuts of beef, if cooked properly and, most importantly, slowly, it has a wonderful flavor and can quickly become a household favorite.

 When I think of brisket, I can't help but hear the scream in my head, "Hoooowwarrd," from Big Bang Theory, when Howard's mom is "talking" to him.
 It seems on that show that they are always talking about her making a brisket—and that they are always screaming back and forth!